 Provence has always been a shelter and a welcoming land for Jewish communities.
-Their presence in the South of France goes back to the beginning of Roman Gaul after the fall of Massada in 73.
+Their presence in the south of France goes back to the beginning of Roman Gaul after the fall of Massada in 73 A.D.

 The independant County of Provence was one of the places.
 Aix-en-Provence for example had an important Jewish community.